-Mount Kinesava Trail is a 8.1 mile moderately trafficked out and back trail located near Springdale, UT that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
+Mount Kinesava Trail is a 8.1 mile moderately trafficked out and back trail located near Springdale, Utah that features beautiful wild flowers and is rated as difficult.
+The trail offers a number of activity options and is accessible year-round.

 Inspiring summit ascent.
 Long difficult approach to the prominent peak beside West Temple.
 Petroglyphs.
 Resting in the southern section of Zion National Park, where daytime summer temperatures climb into the triple digits, is Mount Kinesava.
 Native Americans named the peak after the mischievous Paiute God "Coyote God of the Canyon."
 Blamed for many misdeeds the peak still shows the petroglyphs written by those brave enough to make an ascent of this fitful place.
 An inspiring summit ascent, requiring a long difficult approach.
 Mount Kinesava will leave you tired, but in awe, of the southern section of Zion National Park.